maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 ![image](https://maelfabien.github.io/assets/images/stats.png)

-The `statsmodel` summary gives us access to the coefficient, the standard error, the t-statistics and the p-value of every feature.
+The `statsmodel` summary gives direct access to the coefficients, the standard errors, the t-statistics and the p-values for each feature.

 ### Interpretability of Linear Regression

 - The coefficients of a linear regression are directly interpretable.
 At stated above, each coefficient describes the effect on the output of a change of 1 unit of a given input.
 - The importance of a feature can be seen as the absolute value of the t-statistic value.
-The more variance the estimated weight has, the less important the feature is.
-The higher the estimated coefficient, the more important the feature is.
+A feature is important if its coefficient is high and the variance around this estimate is low.

 $$ t_{\hat{\beta_j}} = \frac{\hat{\beta_j}}{SE(\hat{\beta_j})} $$